-There isn’t much more heart breaking than preparing an item for paint and taking all of the necessary steps to clean, prep, and spray your project and a paint issue comes up after the paint has laid or dried.
-Like most problems in the world you can potentially solve or prevent them if you educate yourself to what causes the problem.
-Below we cover some potential causes and precautions to fisheyes in paint.
+There aren’t many things more heartbreaking to an automotive painter than preparing an item for paint and taking all the necessary steps to clean, prep and spray your project only for a paint issue to come up after the paint has laid or dried.
+Like most problems in the world, you can potentially solve or prevent them if you educate yourself to what causes the problem.

-Paint “fisheyes” show themselves as a small round or circular shaped defect that can have a crater in the center.
+Paint “fisheyes” show themselves as small round or circular-shaped defects that can have a tiny crater in the center.
+They typically appear as white dots with circles of paint or separation surrounding them.
+They look a lot like real fisheyes, hence the name.
+Other names for this defect include craters, saucering and pits.
 Fisheyes tend to show themselves as you apply a coating on the surface or immediately after the surface has been coated.

 Why Do Paint Fisheyes Happen?

 A fisheye is caused by a contaminant either on the surface of your paint project or in your equipment.
 The cause could be many things, but usually it is one of the following:

 If any of those have attached to the surface or gotten into your paint gun, you may have a fisheye issue.

 How Do I Prevent Paint Fisheyes?

 The best way to stop fisheyes in paint is to own and maintain proper painting equipment.
 One thing to consider is your air filtration system.
 Do you have a good separator and air filter on your compressor?
 If not, you should strongly consider adding one.
 Regular air compressor maintenance, such as draining condensation, cleaning the intake valves and changing the air filter, is also a good way to prevent contaminants.
 (Read our article about How to Reduce Moisture in Compressed Air Systems for more information.)